kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

 * `policy`: The scheduling policy, such as `Gang`.
 * `policy.gang.minCount`: The minimum number of pods required for one replica of that group.

+In the context of LWS, a LWS replica is equivalent to a PodGroup replica, and its `size` is `minCount`.

-This KEP assumes that a pod controller (like the one managing `Workload` objects) will create pods and set `pod.spec.workload.name` and `pod.spec.workload.podGroup` on each pod it creates, linking it back to the `Workload` definition.
+This KEP assumes that a controller (like the one managing `Workload` objects) will create pods and set `pod.spec.workload.name` and `pod.spec.workload.podGroup` on each pod it creates, linking it back to the `Workload` definition.
 The eviction logic uses this link to read the group's requirements.

 ### Risks and Mitigations